 Not be required to provide a medical or vision report during the renewal process

 Although anyone between 18 and 70 can use the kiosks, the system is designed to target drivers between the ages of 18 and 30 who routinely download applications and tend to choose self-service over in person interactions.
 The typical kiosk user also likes to avoid time wasted at the Driver’s License Station.
-We are specifically targeting users with Android based smart phones and anyone who currently uses a kiosk to replace their driver's license photo.
-At the current time, kiosks need to have a standing our mounted backdrop behind the photos and Virtual Backdrop could help eliminate this.
+We are specifically targeting users with Android-based smart phones and anyone who currently uses a kiosk to replace their driver's license photo.
+At the current time, kiosks need to have a standing or mounted backdrop behind the photos and Virtual Backdrop could help eliminate this.
 (Iowa Department of Transportation)

 Need for Application